European Parliament: Coalitions

-Given that the Parliament does not form the government in the traditional sense of a Parliamentary system, its politics have developed along more consensual lines with dynamical coalitions rather than majority rule of competing parties and coalitions.
-Indeed, for much of its life it has been dominated by a grand coalition of the European People's Party and the Party of European Socialists.
-The two major parties tend to co-operate to find a compromise between their two groups leading to proposals endorsed by huge majorities.
+Given that the Parliament does not form the government in the traditional sense of many parliamentary systems, majorities are built issue by issue.
+Generally, this is along broadly consensual lines with dynamic coalitions rather than majority rule of competing parties and coalitions.

+These coalitions usually involve the European People's Party and the Socialist and Democrat Group of the Party of European Socialists who tend to co-operate to find compromises between them and then bring in others.
+Their relationship has been described as a grand coalition.
 However, this does not always produce agreement, and each may instead try to build other alliances, the EPP normally with other centre-right or right wing Groups and the PES with centre-left or left wing groups.
-Sometimes, the Liberal Group is then in the pivotal position.
+Sometimes, the Liberal (Renew Europe) Group is then in the pivotal position.

 There are also occasions where very sharp party political divisions have emerged, for example over the resignation of the Santer Commission.
 When the initial allegations against the Commission emerged, they were directed primarily against Édith Cresson and Manuel Marín, both socialist members.
 When the parliament was considering refusing to discharge the Community budget, President Jacques Santer stated that a no vote would be tantamount to a vote of no confidence.
-The Socialist group supported the Commission and saw the issue as an attempt by the EPP to discredit their party ahead of the 1999 elections.
+The Socialist Group initially supported the Commission and saw the issue as an attempt by the EPP to discredit their party ahead of the 1999 elections.
 Socialist leader, Pauline Green MEP, attempted a vote of confidence and the EPP put forward counter motions.
 During this period the two parties took on similar roles to a government-opposition dynamic, with the Socialists supporting the executive and EPP renouncing its previous coalition support and voting it down.
 Politicisation such as this has been increasing, in 2007 Simon Hix of the London School of Economics noted that:

 During the fifth term, 1999 to 2004, there was a break in the grand coalition resulting in a centre-right coalition between the Liberal and People's parties.
-This was reflected in the Presidency of the Parliament with the terms being shared between the EPP and the ELDR, rather than the EPP and Socialists.
+This was reflected in the Presidency of the Parliament with the terms being shared between the EPP and the Liberals (then called ELDR), rather than the EPP and Socialists.
 In the following term the liberal group grew to hold 88 seats, the largest number of seats held by any third party in Parliament.
-The EPP-S&D coalition lost their majority after the 2019 European Parliament election, requiring support by other political groups for a majority.
+The EPP-S&D coalition lost their majority after the 2019 European Parliament election, requiring support by at least one other political group for a majority, most frequently the liberal Renew Group or the Greens.